edenartlab/docs/docs/guides/concepts.md

 Faces are a popular and easy use case.
 It is possible to learn a face accurately from a single image, although two or three images are usually recommended to provide a bit of additional diversity.

-### Example: Character
+### Example: Concept

 <p align="center">
   <img src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/koji_training_imgs.jpg" width="550" />
   <br />
-  Koji character training images
+  Kojii character training images
 </p>

 **Concepts** can also be used to model consistent objects or characters.
-The above images are professional renders of the character for our Koji project.
+The above images are professional renders of the character for our Kojii project.
 This is a good example of a great training set since it contains: a single, consistent character with subtle variations in pose and appearance between every image.
-After training a new concept with name "koji" with mode 'concept' and default settings, we get a fully promptable Koji character, eg (see top image row):
+After training a new concept with name "kojii" with mode 'concept' and default settings, we get a fully promptable Koji character, eg (see top image row):
-- a photo of <koji\> surfing a wave
+- a photo of <kojii\> surfing a wave
-- <koji\> in a snowglobe
+- <kojii\> in a snowglobe
-- a low-poly artwork of <koji\>
+- a low-poly artwork of <kojii\>
-- a photo of <koji\> climbing mount Everest, alpinism
+- a photo of <kojii\> climbing mount Everest, alpinism
 - etc ...

 <p align="center">
   <img src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/koji_grid.jpg" width="1050" />
   <br />
-  Generated images with the koji concept
+  Generated images with the kojii concept
 </p>

-### Example: VJ Suave
+### Example: Style

 Concepts can also be used to model artistic styles.
 For example, the following training samples below are artworks originally created by [VJ Suave](https://vjsuave.com/).